 - Students' oral communication competencies will be assessed on multiple occasions during the graduate program.
 Assessment will be made for the two seminars required for the completion of the graduate program in food science.
 The grading rubric utilized in the food science seminar class will be used for that purpose.
-In addition, the final defense seminar will be assessed using the rubric presented in Appendix 4.

-- These measures are direct.

-- Assessment measurement tools

-See Appendix 4

-- Acceptable Target: No students in the novice category for any of the rubric sub-categories, 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 80% in the Advanced or Expert category for all rubric sub-categories. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
-Graduate committee members are responsible for providing assessment scores on both oral and written communication.
+In addition, the final defense seminar will be assessed using the rubric presented in Appendix 4. - These measures are direct. - Assessment measurement tools (See Appendix 4) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 80% in the Advanced or Expert category for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Organization/flow 0 0 5 5
+Organization/flow 0 0 2 5

-Language/delivery 0 0 5 5
+Language/delivery 0 0 3 4

-Clarity, legibility and visual designs 0 0 4 6
+Clarity, legibility and visual designs 0 0 2 5

-Both acceptable and ideal targets were met according to our preliminary data.
+- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with previous assessment years and indicate our MS students are meeting or exceeding the program expectations.